Catherwood, who was known as "The Saskatoon Lily," was a record-breaking high jumper in the late 1920s.

 If the 1928 Amsterdam Olympics were important for the presence of women in the competitions, certainly the brightest light emanated from the six-woman Canadian track team, known as the Matchless Six.
 The team included Canada's "Saskatoon Lily," better known as Ethel Catherwood whom the New York Times dubbed as "the prettiest of all the girl athletes."

 Catherwood was always more than just a pretty face, despite the media's fixation to the contrary.
-Born in Haldimand County, Ontario in 1909, but raised in Saskatchewan, Catherwood entered a competition in Saskatoon in 1926 and with little training equaled the Canadian record of 1.511 metres for the high jump.
+Born in Hannah, North Dakota in 1908, but raised in Saskatchewan, Catherwood entered a competition in Saskatoon in 1926 and with little training equaled the Canadian record of 1.511 metres for the high jump.
 A week later, on Labour Day, the third-year high-school student went to Regina and broke the world record.
 Two years later, in Amsterdam, she would set a new world record of 1.60 metres.

 At the Games, on the last day of competition, Catherwood faced 23 jumpers and cold weather.
 In this climate, to begin with, she didn't remove her sweat suit as she cleared the rising bar.
 When she finally missed at 1.52 metres, she did take it off, only to reveal that she had worn the suit in order to confuse her competition.
 Catherwood's suit was never for warmth and once she removed the extra weight her physical and psychological advantage helped her to prevail.
 On her next attempt, Catherwood soared lightly over the bar with characteristic ease to win the event.
 The gold medal she received at the closing ceremonies that day still remains the only individual gold medal won by a Canadian woman in an Olympic track and field event.